Summer Academy

 A Unique Experience for Holocaust Educators

-We invite all Michigan educators to join us at The Zekelman Holocaust Center for Summer Academy on August 6, 7, and 8.
+We invite all Michigan educators to join us at The Zekelman Holocaust Center for Summer Academy on July 27, 28, 29, and 30.
 Whether you are new to teaching the Holocaust or an experienced Holocaust educator, The HC's Summer Academy has specialized professional development sessions with resources for your classroom.
-Choose from 21 different sessions and earn SCECH hours throughout the week.
+This year, we are partnering with our friends at the Raoul Wallenberg Institute at the University of Michigan and the Oakland University William Beaumont School of Medicine to bring their expertise to our educator workshops!

 At Summer Academy, you will gain a deeper understanding of Holocaust history and pedagogical practices, plus you will receive: